Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 This is an improvement on Paris traceroute and the classical traceroute.
 It can detect changing routes and detect NATs along the path.

-FD.io is a very fast userspace networking library, which allows to create programs for packet processing.
-While DPDK allows fast read and write access to the NICs, FD.io is foccussed on processing the packets.
-Possible use cases are a packet forwarder, implementing a NAT, or a VPN.
+FD.io is a very fast userspace networking library, which allows creating programs for packet processing.
+While DPDK allows fast read and write access to the NICs, FD.io is focussed on processing the packets.
+Possible use cases are a packet forwarder, implementing a NAT or a VPN.

 Flamethrower is a small, fast, configurable tool for functional testing, benchmarking, and stress testing DNS servers and networks.
 It supports IPv4, IPv6, UDP, TCP, DoT, and DoH and has a modular system for generating queries used in the tests.